 What is the Plant Genomics Summer Research Program?

 The summer research program consists of coordinated activities with a variety of participants including guest faculty, secondary school teachers, and undergraduate students.
 Faculty, postdoctoral associates, and graduate students will act as mentors for all visiting participants.
 Students will contribute to the project by working in the laboratory alongside their mentors, participate in group meetings and activities, and attend weekly informal seminars and pizza lunches where participants and faculty will interact.
 At the end of the program, students will present short research project summaries of their work to the full project team.

 Students will be placed in a participating lab, including:

 You must be a US citizen or permanent resident.
-Students must be enrolled in a degree granting program with a relevant major and be entering their junior year or later as of fall 2014.
+Students must be enrolled in a degree granting program with a relevant major and be entering their junior year or later.
 Students should not plan on taking any classes during the research program; these are full-time positions.

 Interested students should complete the application, following the directions carefully and completely.
 Incomplete or late applications are unlikely to be considered.

 Application deadline: Summer 2014 Applications are now closed.